AriFordsham/GHCWiki/commentary/compiler/new-code-gen.md

 - Hack away in the development tree.
 - Record Hoopl commits.
 - Run validate in the development tree
+- Push the commits in hoopl to the HooplMaster Git repo
+- Wait for the mirrors to update (the impatient can run `/srv/darcs/do_mirrors` on darcs.haskell.org)
-- Push the commits in hoopl to the HooplMaster Git repo and the HooplLag Git repo
+- Push the commits in hoopl to the HooplLag Git repo (probably the origin remote)

 ## Status report April 2011